EPAM-JS-Competency-center/workshops/messaging-in-the-cloud/workshop/content/3-eventbridge/4-recurring-tasks/_index.en.md

 curl -s --header "Content-Type: application/json"   --request POST   --data '{"foodName": "Pasta", "quantity": 1 }' $API_ENDPOINT
 ```

 Before we proceed let's edit our createdAt time so that once our recurring job triggers it will mark it as OVERDUE.
+Change `createdAt` to be one day in the past.

 ![Edit dynamo order](/images/eventBridge/schedules/edit-dynamo-order.png)